 - Attend on campus workshops and/or use online resources

 - Submit your thesis for examination

 Theses are presented according to academic regulations.
-Refer to the Appendices in the relevant regulations for detailed requirements on the presentation of print and/or electronic versions of the examination thesis.
+Refer to the Guidelines in the regulations for detailed requirements on the presentation of print and/or electronic versions of the examination thesis.
 Topics covered are length, presentation, content, figures and tables, binding, and lodgement with the University.

 The Research Induction Plan and Statement of Agreement will determine:

 - your supervisors' involvement in elements of the thesis writing

 - agreement on the important matters of plagiarism, intellectual property (IP) and authorship on publications.

 You will need to clarify with your supervisors expectations around:

 - reading of the first and subsequent drafts